 I realize now that hosting WAC in an Azure-based VM is equivalent to having a jump server – without the need to first RDP to the jump server.

-I went even further and tried to publish my WAC endpoint through Azure AD Application Proxy.
+I went even further and tried to publish my WAC endpoint through the Azure AD Application Proxy.
 This would allow me to provide additional security, such as enforcing MFA and requiring Conditional Access.
-I spent many brave hours on this, but eventually had to give up.
+I spent many brave hours on this but eventually had to give up.
 As Azure AD Application Proxy nowadays supports WebSockets, it seems the support for redirecting WebSocket connections is not there.
-I kept hitting a HTTP 401 error because of this and had to remove Azure AD Application Proxy from the overall architecture.
+I kept hitting an HTTP 401 error because of this and had to remove Azure AD Application Proxy from the overall architecture.

 While setting up WAC, I ran into a few small technical issues.
 One tricky one was the Response URI, that you must configure when you enable Azure AD-based authentication for WAC.
 It always forced me to use the hostname of the server, not the IP-address or FQDN I was hoping to use.
 To resolve this, I configured Azure AD-support by first accessing WAC remotely (and not from the localhost).
 Simple, but tricky to figure out at first.